-Pursuant to the Law on Standardization („Official Gazette of the Republic of Serbia“ No. 36/2009) and the Decision on Amending of the Founding Act of the Institute for Standardization of Serbia („Official Gazette of the Republic of Serbia“ No. 88/2009) the Institute for Standardization of Serbia is the only recognized national standards body in the Republic of Serbia, a legal entity which operates in accordance with the regulations governing the legal status of public services.
+Pursuant to the Law on Standardization („Official Gazette of the Republic of Serbia“ No. 36/2009 and 46/2015) and the Decision on Amending of the Founding Act of the Institute for Standardization of Serbia („Official Gazette of the Republic of Serbia“ No. 93/2015 and No. 27/2016) the Institute for Standardization of Serbia is the only recognized national standards body in the Republic of Serbia, a legal entity which operates in accordance with the regulations governing the legal status of public services.
 The founder of the Institute is the Government of the Republic of Serbia.

 The Institute represents the interests of the Republic of Serbia in the following international and European organizations for standardization:

 In addition, the Institute is also engaged in activities regarding the accession of Serbia to WTO.